Green Bean Almondine with Bacon

 • Watch the almonds closely to avoid burning.

-Mains to serve with Green Bean Almondine
+Main Dish Recipes to Serve with Green Bean Almondine:

 A skillet of the green beans, bacon, and sautéed almonds.